Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 South Carolina Schedule Analysis

-- The Gamecocks' best win this season came against the Notre Dame Fighting Irish, a team ranked inside the AP's Top 25 (No. 18).
-The Gamecocks secured the 100-71 win at a neutral site on November 6.
+- The Gamecocks' best win of the season came in a 100-71 victory against the No. 18 Notre Dame Fighting Irish on November 6.

 - South Carolina has tied for the 21st-most Quadrant 2 victories in the country (one).